unglock/spa-js-ROUTER/README.md

 ### Kafka Producer
 Let's go over the single parts of the data flow.
-A Kafka Producer produces simulated data of a fish's size measurement as well as the weight continuously into two Kafka topic
+A Kafka Producer produces simulated data of a fish's size measurement as well as the weight continuously into two Kafka topics: `machine-weight` and `ma